marcodiiga/marcodiiga.github.io/_posts/2015-09-29-longest-increasing-subsequence.markdown

 #include <cassert>
 using namespace std;

-// Finds the length of the longest increasing subsequence in O( int longestIncreasingSubsequence(vector<int>& vec) {
+// Finds the length of the longest increasing subsequence in O(NlogN) int longestIncreasingSubsequence(vector<int>& vec) {

   // Notice: this code assumes no duplicates